Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.

-On this site you'll find detailed timelines, details of key medieval episodes, biographies of medieval people, photographs of medieval places, maps and 3D CGI reconstructions of ruined castles and abbeys.
-What makes this site different, is that each related event, person and place is linked to produce a web of information.
-This site is generally about British Medieval History but the site is constantly being updated and I hope to cover other areas.
+n this site you'll find medieval timelines, details of key medieval episodes, biographies of medieval people, photographs of medieval places, maps and 3D reconstructions of ruined castles and abbeys.
+Although this site is mostly about British Medieval History the site is constantly being updated will hopefully cover other countries as well.

-What I call 'Episodes' are sections of History that consist of a series of linked events and people.
+'Episodes' are sections of history that consist of a series of linked events and people.
 You will find that many history books devote chapters in a similar way.
-Each Episode consists of an overview, a list of events and a list of the people involved.
+Each episode consists of an overview, a list of events and a list of the people involved.

-Here you will find an A to Z list of some of the important Medieval people, detailed information about the Kings of England, and information on the Rulers of Scotland.
-Each person has their own expandable timeline, family tree and links to related people and places.
+Here you will find an A to Z list of some of the important medieval people, detailed information about the kings and queens of England, and information on the rulers of Scotland.
+Each person has their own timeline, family tree and links to related people and places.

 Maps and Places